Do you know how to manage inventory and strategically plan sales?

 It can be frustrating when your products aren’t selling.
 And if it’s your first slow sales season, it can even be a little scary.
 But the truth is, it doesn’t have to be uncomfortable at all.
 It’s actually normal for sales to have dips and peaks – even for the biggest brands in retail.

-I’ll explain how to prep for slow seasons before things get quiet and options for offloading excess inventory.
+I’ll explain how to prep for slow seasons – before things get quiet, and offer options for offloading excess inventory.
 You’ll also learn strategies for maintaining excitement throughout the year.
 So let’s dive in!

 1. Don’t Put Everything on Sale.